PAMGuardLearning/Intro2Pamguard/README.md

-# Introduction to PAMGuard
+# Introduction to static monitoring in PAMGuard

 ## Introduction
-This tutorial is a step by step guide for using PAMGuard to process long term recordings from an autonomous recorder.
+This tutorial is a step by step guide for using PAMGuard to process long term recordings from a static autonomous recorder.
 The tutorial uses example data from a SoundTrap device deployed off the  Scottish West Coast with plenty of dolphin and porpoise encounters.

 ## Species
 - Dolphins (multiple species)